OutSystems/docs-product/src/ref/ui-patterns/web/lightbox-image.md

 ## Advanced use case

-### Change the Lightbox Image overlay
+### Change the Light Box Image overlay

-It is possible to change the opacity of LightBoxImage overlay when it is open by adding custom CSS.
+It is possible to change the opacity of Light Box Image overlay when it is open by adding custom CSS.
 To implement this in your application, copy the CSS code below and add it to the theme.

 ```css
 .pswp__bg {